National Front (Czechoslovakia): 1948–1990

-The nonsocialist members of the Front were allowed to maintain their existence in order to keep up the appearance of pluralism.
-However, the KSČ held all real power; no one could take part in the political process without KSČ approval.
+The nonsocialist members of the Front were allowed to maintain their existence.
+Some sources say that it was just an act by KSČ to keep up an appearance of plurality.
+However, no one could take part in the political process without KSČ approval.

 The other parties were structured just like the Communists, with a secretariat, central committee, and Presidium.
 Despite their actual impotence and subservience, they retained significant memberships through the entire Communist era.
 In 1984, the CPP had about 66,000 members, and the CNSP had about 17,000 members.
 Voters were presented with a single list of National Front-approved candidates, which was usually approved by margins of well over 99 percent against fewer than one percent who either rejected the list or cast blank or spoiled ballots.
 Non-KSČ candidates were represented, but seats were allocated in accordance with a set quota that guaranteed a large Communist majority.

 In 1969, the country was re-organized as a federation of the Czech Socialist Republic and Slovak Socialist Republic.
 Separate National Front organizations for each federal component were set up, which nominated candidates for the Czech National Council and Slovak National Council.

 In other Communist states, there were similar coalitions with identical names (in East Germany) or similar names, (Poland, Bulgaria, and Vietnam).